 Prior to the COVID-19 pandemic, Burnley benefitted from a decade of employment growth and investment.
-For many years now, economic forecasts have shown that places such as Burnley, who are over-dependent on manufacturing, would continue to suffer job loses as the sector retracts and whilst this has not necessarily been the case in Burnley, there is a danger that the impact of COVID-19, the formal withdrawal of the UK from the EU, and any subsequent economic downturn could accelerate this trend and expose any underlying weaknesses in the economy.
-It is therefore vital that we respond, by providing businesses, people, and places with the support and interventions necessary to enable them to continue to operate in an ongoing pandemic and economic slowdown, whilst still continuing to address underlying issues and opportunities for future economic growth.
-The document Burnley's New Economy: A Strategy for Recovery and Growth" sets out the issues and actions in detail.
+For many years now, economic forecasts have shown that places such as Burnley, who are over-dependent on manufacturing, would continue to suffer job loses as the sector retracts and whilst this has not necessarily been the case in Burnley, there is a danger that the impact of COVID-19,the formal withdrawal of the UK from the EU, and any subsequent economic downturn could accelerate this trend and expose any underlying weaknesses in the economy.
+It is therefore vital that we respond, by providing businesses, people, and places with the support and interventions necessary to enable them to continue to operate in an ongoing pandemic and economic growth.
+The document Burnley's New Economy: A Strategy for Recovery and Growth[®] sets out the issues and actions in detail.

 With a retail catchment area of 300,000 people, Burnley is a major retail and service centre in Pennine Lancashire.
 The town centre has benefitted from significant investment in public realm, attracting new occupiers such as Primark.
 The council, in partnership with other key organisations, has developed a Town Centre and Canalside Masterplan setting out opportunities to diversify the leisure offer, introduce town centre living.
-The Council will progress key projects including "Pioneer Place", to deliver the masterplan.
+The Council has progressed key projects including "Pioneer Place", to deliver the masterplan.

 The development and growth of UCLAN over the next four years will have a transformational impact on the town.
 The Council and UCLAN will work in partnership with the business community to delivery higher level skills and degree level apprenticeships as well as leverage the expertise of the University and other funding streams to support business innovation, business scale up and new business starts.
-The Council has also supported the expansion of Burnley College through a £7million loan.
+The Council has also supported the expansion of Burnley College through a loan.